hamarituc/gentoo-overlay/README.md

 ### SiriL

-Siril is an astronomical image processing software.
-This repo also contains needed dependencies which are not available from the standard repo as well as a python library for scripting Siril.
+SiriL is an astronomical image processing software.
+This repo also contains needed dependencies which are not available from the standard repo as well as some additional utilities:

+ * pysiril: A python library for scripting SiriL
+ * sirilic: Preparing acquisition files for processing with the SiriL software

 Acknowledgement: These ebuild are based on the work of
  * Ctibor Brančík